If you need to speak directly with our clinic, please call 407-480-5515

 Click on Required Immunizations to View all Age-Required Immunizations per USCIS

 (Prices using Insurance) AMBETTER, OSCAR Silver, Florida Blue PPO, Blue Cross Blue Shield PPO:

 $180 for each child 17 years old or younger

 $240 for all adults 18 years old and up

 For those wanting to make use of your health insurance, please note all labs will be performed at your nearest QUEST laboratory location.
 Please schedule your QUEST appointment in advance as they tend to fill up.
 Note that you must first see the doctor before getting tested at QUEST.

-The new federal mandates to comply with COVID vaccination requirements for age 12 and over has brought All vaccinations requirements into the spot light.
+The new federal mandates to comply with COVID vaccination requirements for 6 months and over has brought All vaccinations requirements into the spotlight.